 After receiving the reports described above from both our Chief Executive Officer and the independent directors, the Compensation Committee meets in executive session to determine the compensation of our Chief Executive Officer.
 In this discussion, the Compensation Committee has access to data and advice from its compensation consultant, Farient.
 Members of management do not make recommendations regarding the compensation of our Chief Executive Officer.
-The Compensation Committee Chair then presents the Compensation Committee's decisions on the compensation for our Chief Executive Officer to the Board for its information.
+The Compensation Committee's decisions on the compensation for our Chief Executive Officer to the Board for its information.